yakworks/gorm-tools/docs/queries-mango.md

 ### Quick Search

 Quick search - ability to search by one string in criteria filters against several domain fields, the value for quick search can be passed in `$quickSearch` or `$q` keywords.
+There are 2 ways to specify fields that should be searched against:
-The list of fields should be specified in static property `quickSearchFields` as list of strings, see example bellow:
+1. in static property `quickSearchFields` as list of strings, see example bellow:

 ```groovy
 class Org {